 So, let baby suckle at the breast or bottle to get sleepy, but don’t let them sleep that way all night!
 Instead, transfer sleepy baby into their crib and then use a clean finger (for breastfeeding babies) or pacifier to suck a bit more while falling asleep there vs. in your arms.

 5.)
 Heat things up

 One reason babies love falling asleep in their parents’ arms is that it’s warm and cozy there.
 In fact, adults are like built-in baby warmers since our chest temperature actually fluctuates up or down just to keep baby comfortable!
 Sleep training your baby can often come down to making sure that the temperature is just right for downtime.

 To give your baby that warm, snuggly feeling in their crib or bassinet without the risk of overheating (which can increase SIDS risks), put a baby to bed with warm socks or a swaddle blanket fresh from the dryer.
 Just be sure to test the temperature on your inner wrist to make sure they aren’t too hot for your little one!

 While many babies don’t need complete darkness to sleep, keeping the room dark can improve sleep for many babies.
 Blackout curtains and dim lights (or no lights) are usually the best way to get baby sleepy.
 A dark room can also help baby fall back asleep by themselves should they wake up in the middle of the night.

+Sleep deprived parents and babies both deserve a good night’s rest, every night.
 Hopefully, these tips and tricks can help you get your little one to sleep so you can sleep!
 Getting baby to sleep in their own bassinet or crib can help everyone sleep better and wake up feeling ready to tackle the day!